Introduction to NumPyro#

 nuts_kernel = NUTS(model)

-mcmc = MCMC(nuts_kernel, num_samples=1000, num_warmup=1000, num_chains=2, chain_method='parallel', progress_bar=False)
+mcmc = MCMC(nuts_kernel, num_samples= 100, num_warmup= 100, num_chains=2, chain_method='sequential', progress_bar=False)

 mcmc.run(jax.random.PRNGKey(0), data)

-# Get the posterior samples
+# get the posterior samples

 posterior_samples = mcmc.get_samples()

-# Print summary statistics of posterior
+# print summary statistics of posterior

 mcmc.print_summary()